 - Interviewing: Another major duty of a paralegal involves interviewing, clients and witnesses, calling clients, lawyers, outside vendors, scheduling meetings, and more.

-How to become a paralegal in Washington state
+How Do I Become a paralegal in Washington State?

 If you are interested in becoming a paralegal in Washington state, you need to complete the following steps: